Liberty of St Albans

 The Liberty of St Albans (also known as the Hundred of Albanestou or Cashio) was a liberty situated within Hertfordshire, but enjoying the powers of an independent county.
-It was originally associated with the abbey of St Albans, and later with the borough corporation.
+At the time of the Domesday Book the liberty was known as Albanestou and originally had the powers of a hundred.
+It was originally associated with the Abbey of St Albans, and later with the borough corporation.
 It was absorbed by Hertfordshire in 1874.
-It was also known as the Hundred of Cashio.

 The origins of the liberty are unclear, but the abbots of St Albans claimed that the privileges had first been granted by King Offa of Mercia, who founded the abbey in 793.
-The Liberty appears to have been formed from parts of the Dioceses of London and Lincoln.
+The Liberty appears to have contained parts of the Dioceses of London and Lincoln.

-At the time of the Domesday Book the liberty was known as Albanestou.
+Haslam proposes that Cashio and Danais hundreds were originally a larger "proto-hundred" which was originally created to support the burh at St Albans by King Edward the Elder in the 900s to defend against the Danes.
+The interlocking nature of the two hundreds, together with the unique status of Cashio as a Liberty of the church, is taken as evidence that they were originally part of a single unit that was later subdivided into hundreds.

 The boundaries of the area expanded over time, including at times parts of Buckinghamshire.
+Several parishes across Hertfordshire, often where the abbey also held the manor, were transferred to the Liberty of St Albans from their original hundred, including: